b3iA/ebook.js/README.txt

 		* "no-preamble"
 		    Removes any post content preceding the first horizontal rule, if the total length of the content does not exceed 2500 characters.
-The threshold value has been determined empirically and is known to correctly filter author preambles from all chapters in the current corpus with no false positives.
+The threshold value has been determined empirically and works for most of the content in the test corpus.
+		    The default maximum preable length can be changed with the parameter "no-preamble-threshold", which can be specified for either the spec, one or more chapters, or both.
+If both are specified, the chapter parameter takes precedence (used by BatS).

 		* "print-dom"
 			Makes no changes, but displays a visual representation of the DOM at the